search-rug/doc-as-code-single-case-experiment/README.md

             ...
 ```

-5. Before commiting the changes, add an acronym into the document using the centralized glossary management feature.
-In the [management dashboard](https://documentation-dashboard.herokuapp.com/) go to the Glossary section and search for the KSP acronym (acronyms/abrreviations management features would be available in future versions).
-From there, copy the macro required to insert acronyms definitions (acr:<acronym>[context=<context>]) in the document.
+5. Before commiting the changes, add an acronym into the document to test the centralized glossaries management feature, and how it can automatically generate a glossay in the document (acronyms/abrreviations management features would be available in future versions).
+This only requires to add the 'acr' macro (acr:<acronym>[context=<context>]) in the document, but alternatively you can also search for terms and copy such a macro through the documentation management plaform.
+To do so, in the [management dashboard](https://documentation-dashboard.herokuapp.com/) go to the Glossary section and search for an acronym (e.g., KSP).
+From there, copy the macro required to insert acronyms definitions in the document.
 Write a sentence that includes the acronym and use the macro within it accordingly.

 ![](copy-glossary-ref.gif)

-6. Below the 'Glossary' section of the document add the macro glossary::default[] so that the building process generates a table with the definitions.
+6. Below the 'Glossary' section of the document add the macro glossary::default[] (if it isn't there yet) so that the building process generates a table with the corresponding definitions.

 7. Commit the changes, set a new version tag, and push it to the repository.
 Once the [documentation dashboard](https://documentation-dashboard.herokuapp.com/) shows the document as Published, open its last version.
 As you can see, the generated document now includes a human-readable representation of the SystemRDL specification.
 Furthermore, with the two buttons below it you can copy two URLs: one with a C header file that corresponds to the SystemRDL model, and another to its checksum.